rminehan/git-training/slides_04_gitiquette.md

 ---

-# Juniors vs Seniors

-Targeted review makes more sense as you get more senior
+# Knowing what you don't know

+Easier to ask for targeted review when you know what you don't know

+---

+# For juniors

-Juniors don't know what they don't know
+> Easier to ask for targeted review when you know what you don't know

-Comprehensive review makes more sense for juniors
+I would still do a comprehensive review

+But I would at least know the proportionate amount of energy to spend

 ---